 ATRIO Freedom (PPO) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

-Our service area includes these parts of counties in Oregon: Klamath
+Our service area includes these counties in Oregon: Jackson and Josephine Counties